A forgotten culture’s lasting influence (The continuity of magic from East to West, Part 3A)

 I’ve already done the research and writing regarding my hypothesis as to how magic moved from the Near East to the West, but I’m compelled to dwell a bit longer on the Etruscans.
 My reason for doing so is a simple one: I find them fascinating.

 As with many things relating to the ancient world, my first real encounter with them was during the production of Gods & Heroes.
-For the game we included the culture but because of our timeline at roughly 230 BC, it had been on the decline for nearly 300 years.
+For the game we included the culture but because of our timeline at roughly 230 BCE, it had been on the decline for nearly 300 years.
 Therefore we presented necropoleis, phantoms, demons, and a few ragged bands of Etruscans still managing to live at the margins of the burgeoning Republic of Rome.

 I also wrote and directed voiceover in Etruscan.
 This was a meaty side project for me.
 I had worked with Michael Weiss, professor of Indo-European languages from Cornell to get a timeline-appropriate script in Latin, Greek, Gaulish, Oscan, and some other fun regional languages but he balked when I asked about Etruscan.
-Per my MO this was a challenge-accepted moment and when I showed him what I’d come up with he doffed his hat.
+Per my MO this was a challenge-accepted moment and when I showed him what I’d come up with he had to doff his hat.
 Here are a few samples:¹

 mi tsinis mulakh’wa tur